-Read what other Viator.com travelers think about the Secrets of Edinburgh's Royal Mile Afternoon Walking Tour.
+Read what other Viator.com travelers think about the Secrets of Edinburgh's Royal Mile Afternoon Walking Tour with Optional Edinburgh Castle Tour.
 What they loved, what they liked and what they think could be improved, it's all here to help you make the most of your next trip.

 Fascinating tour.
 The guide was quite interesting and showed us a lot we would have never found on our own.